MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 ## The MF Ethics

 **Earth Care:** Our No.1 Priority is to ensuring that our species and in fact, all the other species we share this world with, still have a home called Planet Earth in the future.
-Sure we can finDe-Centralised Everything (This includes Food Production, Manufacturing, Technologies, The Internet and more) Rewilding, Re-Greening & Sustainable Energy Production, etc.
+Sure we can find another planet to live on, but what then? do the same over?
+There are only so many Planets fit for purpose and once we've run out there are no more in striking distance.
+De-Centralising everything (This includes Food Production, Manufacturing, Technologies, The Internet and more) Rewilding, Re-Greening & Sustainable Energy Production and preservtion of our ecosustem means

 **People Care:** De-Centralised Everything (This includes Education, Identity Control, IP Control, Financial Control, Seed Control, Medicines, Medical Records, Policing and more), Community Regeneration, Wealth Redistribution etc.